 The Experience

-Join us - Dine for a Cure on Saturday, 20 March 2027 - an exclusive culinary evening set amongst the alpine beauty of the Southern Alps.
+Join us at Dine for a Cure on Saturday, 20 March 2027 - an exclusive culinary evening set amongst the alpine beauty of the Southern Alps.

 Early release tickets are now available ahead of the full event reveal, giving you the opportunity to secure your place early for an extraordinary evening of food, connection and purpose.